rapid7/metasploit-framework/Meterpreter-Transport-Control.md

 * The `-t` option is what tells Metasploit what type of transport to add.
 The options are `bind_tcp`, `reverse_tcp`, `reverse_http` and `reverse_https`.
 These match those that are used for the construction of the original payloads.
 Given that we are not dealing with stages, there is no `reverse_winhttps` because Meterpreter always uses the WinHTTP API behind the scenes anyway.
 * The `-l` option specifies what we all know as the `LHOST` parameter.
 * The `-p` option specifies what we all know as the `LPORT` parameter.
-* The `-rt` option matches the `retry total` parameter and is related to **connection resiliency** (link coming soon).
+* The `-rt` option matches the `retry total` parameter.
 The measure of this value is in seconds, and should be a positive integer that is more than `-rw`.
-* The `-rw` option matches the `retry wait` parameter and is related to **connection resiliency** (link coming soon).
+* The `-rw` option matches the `retry wait` parameter.
 The measure of this value is in seconds, and should be a positive integer that is less than `-rt`.
-* The `-to` option matches the `communication timeout` parameter and is related to **connection resiliency** (link coming soon).
+* The `-to` option matches the `communication timeout`.
 The measure of this value is in seconds, and should be a positive integer.
 * The `-ua` specifies a custom user agent that is used for HTTP requests.

 It is also possible to specify the following: